pdigese/CarND-Capstone-team-5-june20/Documentation_Structure.md

 In the way ponts updater we took care of the maximal acceleration, deceleration and jerk limitations in terms of velocity planning.

-## Controller
+## Controllers
+Controllers are responsible for transmit the driving commant i.e. throttle percentage value, brake force and steering angle to the drive by wire system.

-In the controller part, we implementated PID controller for throttle, two feed forward controllers for brake and steering wheel angle.
+We implementated PID controller for throttle, two feed forward controllers for brake and steering wheel angle.

 Udacity provided a bag file with measurements of a controller reference implementation.
 The bag file can be applied to our own controller, so that we can compare the reference implementation and the own implementation.